kedacore/keda-docs/content/scalers/aws-sqs.md

       queueLength: "5"  # Default: "5"
       # Required: awsRegion
       awsRegion: "eu-west-1"
+      identityOwner: pod | operator # Optional.
+Default: pod
 ```
 **Parameter list:**

 - `queueURL` - Full URL for the SQS Queue
 - `queueLength` - Target value for `ApproximateNumberOfMessages` in the SQS Queue
 - `awsRegion` - AWS Region for the SQS Queue
+- `identityOwner` - Receive permissions on the SQS Queue via Pod Identity or from the KEDA operator itself (see below).

+> When `identityOwner` set to `operator` - the only requirement is that the Keda operator has the correct IAM permissions on the SQS queue.
+Additional Authentication Parameters are not required.

 ### Authentication Parameters

+> These parameters are relevant only when `identityOwner` is set to `pod`.

 You can use `TriggerAuthentication` CRD to configure the authenticate by providing either a role ARN or a set of IAM credentials.